Swiss stocks - Factors to watch on Aug 7

 ECONOMY

-* The Swiss consumer sentiment index slipped to -1 points in July from one point in April, the State Secretariat for Economic Affairs said on Thursday.
+* The Swiss unemployment rate held steady at a non-seasonally adjusted 3.1 percent in July, the State Secretariat for Economic Affairs said on Friday.

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)